jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/introduction.rst

 The dVRK software stack is meant to be as open as possible, so it can be integrated in an end-user application.
-Once you've configured your subset of dVRK arms to use in your ``console.json``, the dVRK console class will automatically set up some Qt widgets for visual debugging as well as some ROS topics, services and tf2 transforms.
+Once you've configured your subset of dVRK arms to use in your ``system.json``, the dVRK system class will automatically set up some Qt widgets for visual debugging as well as some ROS topics, services and tf2 transforms.
 This is described in the :ref:`software architecture <architecture>` page.